ContextPilot: Fast Long-Context Inference via Context Reuse: Introduction

-\mypar{(1) Context Indexing} We design an indexing mechanism that efficiently tracks cached contexts across parallel sessions and multi-turn conversations.
-The index enables fast lookup of previously stored contexts by aligning prefix overlaps and traversing contexts involved in multi-turn histories, while maintaining low construction and storage overhead.
+\mypar{(1) Context Indexing} We design an indexing mechanism that efficiently tracks cached context blocks across parallel sessions and multi-turn conversation histories.
+The index supports fast retrieval of previously stored contexts by (i) aligning prefix overlaps between the incoming context and cached blocks, and (ii) traversing blocks referenced in multi-turn histories to recover reusable segments beyond the immediate prefix match, while maintaining low construction and maintenance overhead.

-\mypar{(2) Context Ordering} We propose a context-ordering algorithm that queries the index to arrange documents both within and across sessions, maximizing cache hit rates.
-To prevent reasoning degradation from reordering, we introduce concise \emph{order hints} that convey the original retrieval order to the LLM, preserving answer quality.
+\mypar{(2) Context Alignment} We propose a context alignment algorithm that queries the index to align context blocks with the prefix cache, with the explicit goal of maximizing cache hit ratio under a fixed context budget.
+To mitigate potential accuracy loss introduced by aligning, we introduce concise \emph{order annotations} that preserve the original relevance ranking and structural cues, allowing the LLM to interpret the aligned prompt consistently with the intended semantics.

-\mypar{(3) Context De-Duplication} We further enhance reuse efficiency through context de-duplication.
-By querying the index, RAGBoost identifies documents overlapping with cached contexts and replaces duplicates with \emph{location hints} that direct the LLM to their original occurrences, avoiding redundant prefill while maintaining reasoning accuracy.
+\mypar{(3) Context De-Duplication} We further improve reuse efficiency via context de-duplication.
+By querying the index, \textsc{ContextPilot} identifies context blocks that overlap with already cached contexts (including partial overlaps), and replaces duplicated spans with succinct \emph{location annotations} that point to their original occurrences in the prompt (or prior turns), thereby avoiding redundant prefill while preserving accuracy.

-Extensive evaluations demonstrate the strong performance of \textsc{RAGBoost} across diverse baselines and real-world datasets.
-Across a wide range of RAG workloads, including multi-turn, multi-session, hybrid, and emerging Chain-of-Agents applications, \textsc{RAGBoost} effectively reuses contexts to boost prefill performance, outperforming state-of-the-art systems such as CacheBlend, LMCache, RadixCache, and RAGCache by 1.5–3× on datasets MultihopRAG, NarrativeQA, QASPER, and MT-RAG, without any accuracy loss.
-In challenging multi-hop reasoning tasks, \textsc{RAGBoost} even improves accuracy, driven by its contextual hint design.
-Encouraged by these results, we plan broader production deployment and will \textbf{open-source} and evolve \textsc{RAGBoost} as a foundation for advancing context engineering, management, and optimization.
+Extensive evaluations show that \textsc{ContextPilot} delivers strong performance across diverse baselines and real-world datasets.
+Across long-context workloads---including RAG (multi-turn, multi-session, and hybrid), agentic memory systems (Mem0), emerging multi-agent reasoning paradigms, and real-world agent deployments (OpenClaw)---it reuses contexts to accelerate prefill, outperforming state-of-the-art systems (CacheBlend, LMCache, RadixCache, and RAGCache) by 1.5--3$\times$ on MultihopRAG, NarrativeQA, QASPER, and MT-RAG with negligible accuracy loss.
+As context length grows, \textsc{ContextPilot} can even improve reasoning quality and answer accuracy, thanks to its novel context-annotation design.

+\textsc{ContextPilot} also scales to very large MoE models~\cite{moecap}: on DeepSeek-R1 (671B), it improves prefill throughput by 1.52--1.81$\times$ on 16--32 GPUs.
+Beyond cloud deployments, \textsc{ContextPilot} reduces prefill latency by 63.6\% in a real-world agent pipeline (OpenClaw on a single RTX~5090), and achieves ${\sim}2.4\times$ latency reduction on Apple Silicon laptops, demonstrating broad applicability from data center to edge.